 Welcome To The '80s!!!

-I don't get too hung up on style and bashing the younger generation though, I was a punk in the late '90s and we were a generation that felt completely misunderstood, just like every upcoming generation has been and just like every generation will be, which leaves me wondering if this transition would have gone more smoothly if it didn't happen right at the change of the decade.
+I don't get too hung up on style and bashing the younger generation though.
+I was a punk in the late '90s, and we were a generation that felt utterly misunderstood, just like every upcoming generation has been.
+Just like every generation will be, which leaves me wondering if this transition would have gone more smoothly if it didn't happen right at the change of the decade.

 Alright, enough with my thoughts, it's time to move on to share what I saw, so with that, I give you...